lefty01/esp32-morphing-clock/README.md

 We use ArduinJson to parse the response as a stream directly after submitting the api request.
 Some ArduinoJson filtering is applied to further reduce the returned data.

+## Issues
+* the "middle" row of the clock digigts is somehow "mirrowed" at the top row, so it is slightly visible but not very bight.

 ## Thanks